 Bangor Aurora Aquatic and Leisure Complex has a wide range of facilities offering an excellent choice of sporting and leisure activities.
 Enjoy three swimming pools with flume slides, health suite, sports hall, squash courts and children’s adventure play area.

 £8 Ulsterbus Ards Peninsula Day Ticket

-The £8 Ulsterbus Day Ticket is available every day on Ards Peninsula services after 9.30am with unlimited day travel.
+The £8 Ulsterbus Day Ticket is available every day on Ards Peninsular services after 9.30am with unlimited day travel.

-Exploring the Ards Peninsula couldn't be easier.
-Hop on a number 9 or 10 bus from Belfast and explore the peninsula using the numerous Ulsterbus routes for £8.
-Plus get special offers at Mount Stewart and Exploris.
+Exploring the Ards Peninsular couldn’t be easier.
+Hop on a number nine or 10 bus from Belfast to explore the peninsula using the numerous Ulsterbus routes for £8.
+Plus, get special offers and Mount Stewart and Exploris.

 Hotels in Ards and North Down

 The magnificent Culloden Estate and Spa is one of Northern Ireland's most prestigious hotels.

 Salty Dog Hotel & Bistro